-The first thing you need to know about Nike+ Running is that it's no longer called Nike+ Running.
-The latest incarnation of Nike's running app now goes by the name of Nike+ Run Club, linking the Oregon's digital running ecosystem more directly to its global, real world running community.
+The latest incarnation of Nike's running app is the Nike+ Run Club, linking the Oregon's digital ecosystem more directly to its global, real-world community.

-Read this: Apple Watch Series 3 in-depth review
+Read this: The best Apple Watch running apps

-It's unlikely to replace your Garmin Forerunner 935 or your Polar M430 anytime soon, but whether you run for fun and fitness or want to take your running to a more serious level, Nike+ Run Club is now a powerful tool, particularly when you consider it's completely free.
+It's unlikely to replace your running watch anytime soon, but whether you run for fun and fitness or want to take your running to a more serious level, Nike+ Run Club is now a powerful tool.

 Planning to use Nike+ Run Club for your run tracking?
 Here's everything you need to know about getting the most from the app.